I could write this whole article with one step. I mean, don’t you simply eat broken candy canes?

 One of my absolute favorite peppermint treats is chocolate bark.

-Whether you’ve accidentally snapped a cane or two decorating, or want a great anger-treatment activity, this recipe is the best way to use those crushed bits.
+Whether you’ve accidentally snapped a cane or two while decorating, or want a great anger-treatment activity, this recipe is the best way to use those crushed bits.

 If you make it and still don’t believe me, please send all of it over to my house.